Grading

 You have done several single-day tours and at least 1 hut-to-hut trip.

-You most likely have your own ski touring equipment, which is built with an emphasis on being lightweight (tech/pin binding setup) for use on longer day tours and hut-to-hut trips.
+You most likely have your ski touring equipment, built with an emphasis on being lightweight (tech/pin binding setup) for use on more extended day tours and hut-to-hut trips.

-You are used to handling skins, ski crampons, ice-axe, and crampons.
+You are used to handling skins, ski crampons, ice axes, and crampons.
 You can do kick-turns on slopes of 30-35 degrees.

-You are ok with climbing in steeper terrain with your skis on the back-pack using crampons and an ice-axe for progression.
+You are okay with climbing steeper terrain with your skis on your backpack, using crampons and an ice axe for progression.

 T4Very Difficult :

-Your skinning technic is very good, which enables you to save energy on long days and keep the safety high when doing kick-turns on steep ground or skinning on a difficult track.
+Your skinning technique is very good, which enables you to save energy on long days, keeping a sure footing and good security, such as when doing kick-turns on steep ground or skinning on a challenging track.

 You have done several tours using the alpine gear (harness, crampons, ropes, and ice-axe).

-You have knowledge of glacier skiing, crevasse rescue, self-arrest, and avalanche training.
+You are familiar with glacier skiing, crevasse rescue, and self-arrest and have done avalanche training.

 Fitness Requirement